My Egg-Laying Native Chickens – How to Build a Small Poultry in Your Backyard for Personal Egg Consumption

 So if you still plan to build the same setup as mine, here is the list of materials I used to assemble my chicken cage:

-• Straw or bedding material: For the nesting buckets
+• Straw or bedding material: For the nesting buckets (use either straw, hay, or pine wood shavings)

 Benefits of Having Your Own Small Chicken Poultry